Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Do you think that your cat may be pregnant?
-Contact our Bloom Plaza Animal Hospital vets today to book an examination for your feline friend.
+Contact our San Jose vets today to book an examination for your feline friend.

 Now Welcoming New Patients